top of page

 Setting Priorities and Setting the Tone

 If everything is a priority then nothing is.
 Our priority has been, and will continue to be, the prosecution of violent crimes and career criminals.
 We will always be defined by the cases we try in front of juries; however, winning murder trials not only gives justice to victims in those individual cases, it sets the tone for the whole District.
 When you consistently win the big cases in front of juries, then the drug dealers, thieves and other violent offenders line up to plead guilty to their charges.
-This saves valuable resources and court time.
-The truth is, around the state, 98% of all cases result in a plea--a non-jury disposition in front of a judge.
-We are no different in this District and with the case volume we have, it is the only practical way to keep the docket moving.
+Around the state, 98% of all cases result in a plea--a non-jury disposition in front of a judge--saving valuable resources and court time.